doubledotlabs/dot-css/README.md

 npm install @doubledotlabs/dot.css
 ```

 This provides the SCSS files at `node_modules/@doubledotlabs/dot.css/styles.scss`.
+You can `@import` this file into
+another SCSS file to set custom variables and integrate it with your site's build process.

 ### CDN